 Troubleshooting Windows Related Keyboard Issues

-The keyboard may stop working due to software conflicts within Windows 10.
-To rule out this possibility, it is advisable to test the keyboard outside the Windows 10 environment.
+Your keyboard may stop working due to software conflicts within Windows.
+In order to rule out this possibility, it is advisable to test the keyboard outside the Windows environment.

 - Restart your computer and check the LED indicator for “Caps Lock”, “Num Lock” or “Scroll Lock”.
 You may try to switch on/off the light signals by pressing the keys.